Earthquakes, floods, and fiscal resilience: Evidence from Croatia and Slovenia: Background

-The dynamics of Croatia’s general government debt between 2000 and 2024 can be divided into several distinct phases, reflecting macroeconomic conditions, fiscal policy measures, and institutional changes (for an overview of the growth performance in this country and its relationship with international trade, see Srdelic \& Davila-Fernandez, \citeyear{SrdelicDavila24}).
-In nominal terms, debt increased from €8.5 billion in 2000 to €49.3 billion in 2024.
-The central government accounted for the predominant share throughout the period, rising from €8.1 billion to €48.3 billion.
-Local government debt grew gradually, from €0.22 billion to €1.15 billion, while the debt of social security funds ceased after 2004.
-Government guarantees fluctuated more markedly, reaching close to €2 billion in the mid-2000s before declining to below €1 billion in later years.
-Fig.~\ref{fig:debt-dynamics}, panel (a), reports the main trends.
+Croatia's general government debt between 2010 and 2025 passed through several distinct phases, reflecting macroeconomic conditions, fiscal policy measures, and institutional changes (for an overview of growth performance and its relationship with international trade, see \citeauthor{SrdelicDavila24}, \citeyear{SrdelicDavila24}).
+In nominal terms, debt increased from \texteuro 25.2 billion in 2010 to \texteuro 52.4 billion in 2025.
+The central government accounted for the predominant share throughout, rising from \texteuro 24.7 billion to \texteuro 51.3 billion.
+Local government debt grew gradually from \texteuro 0.6 billion to \texteuro 1.3 billion, while social security fund debt remained negligible, peaking at \texteuro 0.14 billion in 2020.
+Fig.~\ref{fig:debt-dynamics-CRO}, panel (a), reports the main trends.

-In relation to GDP, the debt ratio was stable at around 35–40\% in the pre-crisis years, between 2000-2008, supported by steady growth and moderate deficits.
-The global financial crisis and subsequent recession in 2009 marked a turning point.
-A sharp fall in GDP, coupled with declining revenues and countercyclical spending, led to a rapid increase in the debt ratio to 48\% of GDP.
-This upward trend continued in the following years, with the ratio reaching 57\% in 2010, 63\% in 2011, 69\% in 2012, and 79\% in 2014.
-The peak was recorded in 2015–2016, at 83\% of GDP.

-The introduction of the Excessive Deficit Procedure (EDP) in 2014 initiated a period of fiscal consolidation.
-From 2015 onwards, primary balances turned positive, expenditure control was reinforced, and revenues strengthened.
-Between 2016 and 2019, fiscal adjustment was supported by both restraint on the expenditure side and robust tax receipts, reflecting cyclical recovery as well as policy efforts to improve revenue performance.
-As a result, the debt ratio declined to 71\% of GDP by 2019.
-Empirical analysis such as \textcite{DeskarDesign} indicate that fiscal consolidation under the EDP delivered measurable improvements in fiscal outcomes, although the measures were assessed as less favourable to growth compared with alternative policy scenarios.
+Following the global financial crisis and the 2009 recession, a sharp fall in GDP, coupled with declining revenues and countercyclical spending, pushed the debt-to-GDP ratio from 57 per cent at the start of the period to a peak of 83 per cent by 2014.
+The introduction of the Excessive Deficit Procedure (EDP) in 2014 marked a turning point.
+Primary balances turned positive from 2015 onwards, expenditure was brought under tighter control, and revenues strengthened.
+Between 2016 and 2019, fiscal adjustment drew on both spending restraint and robust tax receipts, supported by cyclical recovery and policy efforts to improve revenue performance.
+The debt ratio fell to 71 per cent of GDP by 2019.
+Fiscal consolidation under the EDP delivered measurable improvements in fiscal outcomes, though the measures were assessed as less favourable to growth than alternative policy scenarios \parencite{DeskarDesign}.